royderks/graphql-frontend-workshop/introduction/README.md

 Also change the request to get a single article from DEV.to.
 The `fetchArticle` function in `src/components/Article.js` needs to be changed to use the GraphQL API from the previous exercise.

+> Hint: how do you pass the variable to the GraphQL query

 <details>
 <summary>Show solution</summary>
 <p>